EspoCRM-Custom-Modules/Enum-from-SQL/README.md

 - We have a "WorkOrder" entity that has a not storable field "serviceCategory" and a regular (storable) field called "serviceTask".

 - We also have two other entities: "ServiceCategory" and "ServiceTask".
 "ServiceCategory" is linked to "ServiceTask" in a One-to-Many relationship.
-(One ServiceCategory can have many Servicetasks).
+(One ServiceCategory can have many ServiceTasks).

 - "WorkOrder" is linked to "ServiceTask" in a One-to-Many relationship.